 MBA students in the retail operations elective at UNC Kenan-Flagler are sent on a mission: comparing companies such as Home Depot and Lowe’s.
 But they’re not just looking at financial statements and news reports about the businesses – they’re heading to the stores to go shopping, checking to see if someone greets them at the door, what the products are like and assessing store operations.

-The students are charged with evaluating which store will be stronger in the future – and analyzing numbers in a computer isn’t enough, says their teacher, Saravanan Kesavan, associate professor of operations at UNC Kenan-Flagler.
+The students are charged with evaluating which store will be stronger in the future – and analyzing numbers in a computer isn’t enough, says their teacher, Saravanan Kesavan, professor of operations at UNC Kenan-Flagler.

 “Operations is heavy on quant, and I don’t want students to miss the forest for the trees while perfecting their quant skills,” says Kesavan.
 “One of the key success factors of retail organizations is the presence of passionate employees.
 These are the folks who work hard during holidays when the rest of the country takes time off.
 This is best understood if the students visit the stores, talk to the associates and discover for themselves rather than just sit in class and talk about them.”